Bending Strengths of North American Softwoods

 Aromatic Red Cedar

 Despite having the highest hardest rating of any species on this list, aromatic cedar is far from the strongest.
-Its stiffness causes the species to have pressure points when inuring a force.
+Its elasticity causes the wood fiber to pull apart when a force is applied.
 Nonetheless, aromatic cedar still has lots of uses due to its rot resistance and tendency to repels bugs like moths & termites.
-This makes it a good candidate for lining closets & building decks.
+This makes it a good candidate for lining closets & constructing decks.

 Though this is one of the least dense wood species on our list, it packs a decent strength to weight ratio.
 Also, white pine handles well with both hand tools & power tools.
 If you’re shopping for pine on the East Coast, this is likely the species you’re buying.
 Though it’s quite abundant, it’s minimal rot resistance makes it best suited for indoor projects.

 Found throughout the Pacific Northwest, this giant species of pine is known for its dimensional stability.
 That is, the wood maintains its size when exposed to different temperatures and humility levels.
 Thus, Sugar Pine is frequently found in millwork, wood stencils, and templates.
 IF you’re shopping for pine out west, you’re likely buying sugar pine or its relative, the western white pine.

 Tier 4: Not So Strong, But Rot Resistant